 In addition to enhanced processes, Lean/Six Sigma-qualified aviation-maintenance subject matter experts provide valuable, enterprisewide insights into maintenance programs and schedules.
 These individuals possess the background and experience to:

-- Help implement an adaptable system response to an FAA continuing analysis and surveillance system (CASS)
+• Help implement a adaptable system response to an FAA continuing analysis and surveillance system (CASS)

 To achieve the success that will only come with process optimizations and culture changes, MROs must implement the IT designed specifically to support lean MRO operations.
 Today, success in MRO operations is no longer about simply turning wrenches.
 It is now all about the tooling that provides reliable, just-in-time information to MRO decision makers.

-- Maximization of mechanics’ time on assigned tasks
+• Maximization of the mechanic’s time on assigned tasks at workstations

-A common problem in achieving a truly lean MRO operation is a less-than-comprehensive/complete lean transformation.
-Even though MROs spend millions of dollars to transform their facilities into lean machines, many efforts fail because of a lack of effective IT integration throughout the operation.
+A common problem in achieving a truly Lean MRO operation is a less-than-comprehensive/complete lean transformation.
+Even though MROs spend millions of dollars to transform their facilities into lean machines capable of collecting significant amounts of data, many lean/Six Sigma efforts fail because of a lack of effective IT integration throughout the operation.

 In other words, ineffective and nonuse of IT systems to enable and support lean methodologies are the two main reasons for lean-implementation failure.